 Patient Advocacy Volunteer in Emergency Research Services

-In order to be considered for the PAVERS program, candidates must submit written applications.
+In order to be considered for the PAVERS program, candidates must submit an online application form at the bottom of this page.
 After applications are received, some applicants will be granted interviews.
 Please read all the information and policies before you apply, as PAVERS has become an increasingly competitive program and requires a substantial commitment from volunteers.

-PAVERS are required to commit to volunteering for a minimum of one academic year or a minimum of 100 hours.
-The time commitment is one four-hour daytime shift per week, or one eight-hour overnight shift every two weeks, plus one two-hour monthly meeting.
+PAVERS are required to commit to volunteering for a minimum of one academic year (two semesters).
+PAVERS does not take place during the summer.
+The time commitment is two four-hour daytime shifts per week, or one eight-hour overnight shift every week (open to returning PAVERS, or after one term of involvement), plus one three-hour monthly meeting.
+Due to undergraduate schedules, monthly meetings typically occur on Fridays.
 In general, the following blocks of time are available for volunteer shifts seven days per week:

 Four-hour shifts : 8am-12pm, 12pm-4pm, 4pm-8pm, 8pm-12am

 Eight-hour shifts : 12am-8am